-‘It Was Washington Against New Zealand’: Hardik Pandya heaps praise on Sundar after IND vs NZ 1st T20I
+‘It was Washington against New Zealand’: Hardik Pandya heaps praise on Sundar after IND vs NZ 1st T20I

-Washington Sundar was the pick of the bowlers for India, even as the hosts were beaten by New Zealand in a Twenty20 international in Ranchi on Friday, giving them a 1-0 lead in the three-match series.
+Washington Sundar was the pick of the bowlers for India, even as the hosts were beaten by New Zealand in the T20 international in Ranchi on Friday, giving the Kiwis a 1-0 lead in the three-match series.

 We will keep working hard!
 On to Lucknow ▶️🇮🇳 pic.twitter.com/2xD2WWN2Le